zabbix/community-templates/Server_Hardware/xFusion/template_xfusion_iBMC_v3v5/5.0/README.md

     Name:     Zabbix Plugin Packsage for xFusion Server
     Function: Query, Monitoring
-    Version:  2.0
+    Version:  2.1

 II.
 Description

     Integrated in the Zabbix software, xFusion Zabbix plug-in is provided as a Zabbix template.
 Users can directly use it or use it for secondary development.
-The Zabbix plug-in can be used to monitor the iBMC, HMM, CCU component, EMM, or SWI.
+The Zabbix plug-in can be used to monitor the iBMC, HMM.

 III.
 Compatibility Information